continuoustraining/ansible-base-env/README.md

 ### Intro

 This project aims to use ansible with docker containers.
-It allows the use to run ansible command as if they were executed directly from their host, while in fact, they are performed over an ansible docker container.
+It allows the user to run ansible command as if they were executed directly from their host, while in fact, they are performed over an ansible docker container.
 This is a base environment for practical exercices on Ansible during trainings and coachings.

 ### Dependencies
-* pip3 install ansible
+* `pip3 install ansible`
-* pip3 install docker-compose
+* `pip3 install docker-compose`

 ### Deploying our base containers by using an ansible playbook
 * `$ source ansible/aliases`